Sorry, you need to enable JavaScript to visit this website.

 Federal Government Shutdown Frequently Asked Questions

 Yes.
-While the federal government is shut down due to a lapse in federal appropriations for federal government employees, the District government will remain open until further notice.
-Federal government employees who are furloughed can go online to www.dcnetworks.org to file for their unemployment compensation benefits.
-All new initial claims for unemployment compensation are encouraged to file online to avoid the anticipated long wait times over the phone.
+While the federal government is shut down due to a lapse in federal appropriations for federal government employees, the District government will remain open.
+Federal government employees who are furloughed can file online at www.dcnetworks.org for unemployment compensation benefits.

 2. Should I continue to certify my weekly claim?

 Yes.
 Individuals who are currently receiving unemployment compensation benefits should continue to certify for their weekly claims.
-Claimants will only be able to file their continued weekly claims online at www.dcnetworks.org or telephonically using the automated interactive voice response (IVR) system at (202) 724-7000.
+Claimants will only be able to file their weekly continued claim forms online at www.dcnetworks.org or telephonically using the automated interactive voice response (IVR) system at 202-724-7000.
+Furloughed federal government employees would not need to complete the job-search section of the certification.

 3. If I make a mistake while filing for my weekly benefits, will I still receive my unemployment compensation benefits?

 We strongly encourage claimants to answer all questions carefully and to thoroughly review all answers before submitting weekly claim forms online.
 If filing weekly certifications telephonically, we encourage claimants to listen carefully when responding to the automatic prompts.
 Mistakes will delay your payments until the assigned claims examiner is able to address individual issues.
-During this period of the federal government shutdown, we anticipate an increased call volume, which will also impact the delayed wait for assistance with processing claims.
+During the federal government shutdown, we anticipate an increased call volume, which may delay the wait time for assistance.

-4. If I certify on Sunday, when will I receive my payment?
+4. If I complete my weekly certification on a Sunday, when will I receive my payment?

 5. What is the one-week waiting period?

 Under District law, there is a one-week waiting period before benefits are paid.
 The waiting period is the first week for which you would otherwise be eligible.
 Generally, this is the first week of your claim.
-No payment is made for the waiting period.
-For the purposes of unemployment insurance, a week begins on Sunday and ends on Saturday.
+No payment is made for the waiting period, which starts on Sunday and ends the following Saturday (e.g. If you file for benefits on Sunday, September 28, 2025, the waiting week will end on Saturday, October 4, 2025).

 6. As a Federal government employee, does the one-week waiting period apply to me?